Ex (Elvana Gjata, DJ Gimi-O and Bardhi song)

-"Ex" (stylised in all caps) is a song by Albanian singer and songwriter Elvana Gjata, German-Albanian disc jockey DJ Gimi-O and Macedonian-Albanian rapper Bardhi.
+"Ex" (stylised in all caps) is a song by Albanian singer and songwriter Elvana Gjata, German-Albanian disc jockey DJ Gimi-O and Macedonian rapper Bardhi.
 The song was written by Gjata, Bardhi, DJ Gimi-O and Çelik Lipa, with production from the latter two.
 Loudcom Media under exclusive license from East Music Matters distributed it as a single for digital download and streaming on 24 February 2022.
 An uptempo Balkan and Mediterranean-influenced Albanian pop love song, its Albanian-language lyrics reflect the difficulties and hardships faced in getting over a failed relationship.

 Upon release, several music critics applauded the composition and production of "Ex" as well as its music video.
 Commercially, the song reached number 19 in Switzerland and number 20 on the Billboard Switzerland Songs chart.
 Featuring a message of embracing the beginning of summer, an accompanying colorful music video was filmed in Tirana, Albania, and premiered on Gjata's YouTube channel on 16 March 2022.